MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 5. On the **Save As** page, specify the location that the file is exported to, and then choose **Save**.

     > [!NOTE]
-    > If you are using EFT, save the resulting supplier remittance form as a Word document or select to have it emailed directly to the supplier.
+    > If you are using EFT, save the resulting vendor remittance form as a Word document or select to have it emailed directly to the vendor.
 The payments are now added to the **Generate EFT File** page from where you can generate multiple payment orders together to save transmission cost.
 For more information, see the following steps.
 6. On the **Payment Journal** page, choose the **Generate EFT File** action.

     On the **Generate EFT File** page, all payments set up for EFT that you have exported from the payment journal for a specified bank account but not yet generated are listed on the **Lines** FastTab.